Estimation of neutron star mass and radius of FRB 20240114A by identification of crustal oscillations: Introduction

 Thus, the close connection of FRB activity with NS crust physics, and identification\footnote{We note that the imprinting mechanism proposed by \citet{2025ApJ...995L..57B} arises from quake-driven elastic motions with a characteristic crust-crossing/bounce frequency (typically kHz in their model, well above low-order fundamental torsional oscillation frequencies), coupled into force-free MHD magnetospheric disturbances.
 Low-order fundamental oscillations or magneto-elastic modes, as exhibited by FRB 20200428A and its associated short burst, seem also capable of being imprinted \citep[][]{Wadiasingh_2020}.
 Our approach instead tests whether the reported FRB QPOs can be mapped onto torsional-mode eigenfrequencies in simplified (non-magnetic) crust models.} of subpulse trains in FRBs with possible coherent crustal modes rather than burst microstructure \citep[e.g.,][]{2024NatAs...8..230K} is supported by numerous pieces of evidence.
-We adopt this working hypothesis, which as demonstrated in the paper, yields results intriguingly consistent with a typical NS.
-Consistency is not enough to rule out alternatives to our hypothesis, but it can be tested against future (and imminent) large FRB samples from CHORD \citep{2019clrp.2020...28V} and DSA \citep{2019BAAS...51g.255H,2024AAS...24326104S}.
+We adopt this working hypothesis, which, as demonstrated in the paper, yields results intriguingly consistent with a typical NS.
+There are two important caveats to our work.
+First, we assume that the reported QPOs are real, even though their statistical significance is sometimes low.
+And second, we note that consistency is not enough to rule out alternatives to our hypothesis, but it can be tested against future (and imminent) large FRB samples from CHORD \citep{2019clrp.2020...28V} and DSA \citep{2019BAAS...51g.255H,2024AAS...24326104S}.

 Examples of FRBs with reported QPO periods or clustering include FRB~20201020A \citep[0.41~ms,][]{2023A&A...678A.149P}, FRBs 20210206A and 20210213A \citep[2.8~ms and 10.7~ms, respectively,][]{2022Natur.607..256C}, FRB~20230708A \citep[7.3~ms,][]{2025MNRAS.536.3220D}, FRB~20220912A~\citep[5.8 ms,][]{2024MNRAS.52710425S}, FRB~20190122C \citep[1~ms,][]{xiao2026evidencedampedmillisecondquasiperiodic}, and FRB 20121102A \citep[22~ms,][]{2023MNRAS.519..666J}.